 Although we have met so many wonderful people, I still feel at a loss because of my broken German.
 Our children, aged 10 and 12, have been fluent for a while now.
 My husband and I exchange glances when they talk German, as they do it effortlessly!
 Of course, they need to speak German all day long in school.

 Germans have a reputation for being cold and standoffish, but we have learned that one must merely work a bit harder to get to the warm and generous German heart.
 For example, I was initially dismayed to be ignored on the street when passing by another person, but I have discovered that if I say hello first, I always get a warm (and sometimes surprised) hello back.

 And once a German is your friend, he or she is loyal and available.
-In America, we tend to use money as the only currency, but when we tried to pay a neighbour to feed our cat while we took vacation, they would not accept it period!
-That is just something a neighbour does for another neighbour.
+In America, we tend to use money as the only currency, but when we tried to pay a neighbor to feed our cat while we took vacation, they would not accept it period!
+That is just something a neighbor does for another neighbor.

 With a little help from our kids

 We were recently invited to join a few families (through our children, of course) for a Friday evening get-together at the local beer garden.
 As I sat around the large table of happy, laughing adults—the kids had their own space upstairs—I couldn’t help but feel somewhat envious of their obviously easy and long-time friendships.
 When we first left America, before moving to Germany, my husband and I both longed to make more friends.
-We tried to develop friendships with people wherever we lived, but everyone alwasy seemed so busy.
+We tried to develop friendships with people wherever we lived, but everyone always seemed so busy.
 Here, time with family and friends is a large part of the culture.
 I find that my new German friends are very patient with me as I struggle with the language.
-Plus, our kids are just thrilled to correct us!
+Plus, our kids love correcting us!

 A big plus point to living in Germany is that the people spend a lot of time outdoors, hiking and bike-riding, both of which are beloved activities here.
 Although it is still hard to get the kids away from their electronics, even here!